laiadriantao/UPB-FILS-Strength-of-Materials-1-Lab/README.md

-# UPB-FILS-Strength-of-Materials-Lab
+# UPB-FILS-Strength-of-Materials-1-Lab
-My lab scripts for Strength of Materials 1 for UPB-FILS Mechanical Engineering
+My lab scripts for Strength of Materials 1 for UPB-FILS 2022